 Project Description

 This project element aims to capitalize and expand upon a large volume of historical nutrient data that has been collected in Lake Powell, within the draft intake tubes of Glen Canyon Dam, and at Lees Ferry.
 Given the important links between phosphorus availability and native fish condition, the ultimate goal of the proposed work is to better ascertain the dominant controls on phosphorus export from the river outlet works and phosphorus fate in the Colorado River in Glen Canyon.
-Historical data from the Lake Powell water quality monitoring program has already been used for a number of important purposes including the development of a working CE-QUAL-W2 model and the description of long term trends in stratification and associated oxygen dynamics (Vernieu, 2009).
+Historical data from the Lake Powell water quality monitoring program have already been used for a number of important purposes including the development of a working CE-QUAL-W2 model and the description of long term trends in stratification and associated oxygen dynamics (Vernieu, 2009).
 Still, there has been relatively little effort to describe nutrient dynamics within the reservoir aside from some early work demonstrating the important role of advection in the system (Gloss and others, 1980) and some recent work to show the composition of various phosphorus fractions in inlet deltaic sediments (Wildman and Hering, 2011).
 Here we propose a combination of data analysis and experimental work to examine the importance of several potentially important drivers of Lake Powell phosphorus export.
 By discerning mechanistic controls on phosphorus export from Lake Powell, the insights gained from this work could provide managers with forecasts of future nutrient conditions downstream of Glen Canyon Dam as well as potential tools for altering downstream nutrient concentrations via flow modifications.

 Objectives